Hello. I am Tanmoy, a therapy-going, pill-popping mental-health storyteller based in New Delhi, India.

 In my personal time, I am an advisor to a pioneering initiative to rate the quality of suicide reporting in India’s English newspapers, and a jury member for the country's first award for responsible media reporting on suicide.
 I also appear on anti-stigma podcasts and panels and deliver related workshops for journalists, students, and corporate professionals.

-Alongside, I am co-authoring a paper on suicide prevention in India for Lancet Psychiatry; mentoring entrepreneurs on workplace mental health policies; and contributing to a book on leadership lessons from Covid-19 (Routledge UK, 2021).
+Alongside, I have co-authored a paper on suicide prevention in India for Lancet Psychiatry; mentored entrepreneurs on workplace mental health policies; and contributed to a book on leadership lessons from Covid-19 (Routledge UK).

 Why subscribe to Sanity by Tanmoy